Loki-Astari/geeky-nextjs/content/posts/Smart-Pointer-SharedPointer.md

             }
 }
 ```
-Two portions of this look like other code pieces of code that have already been written:
+Two portions of this look like other pieces of code that have already been written:

 ```c
     // This looks like the SP copy constructor.